-Celebs Who Showed up and Showed Out at Beyoncé's Renaissance World Tour
+More Celebs Who Showed up at Beyoncé's Renaissance World Tour

-Beyoncé is the celebrity’s celebrity, so of course many of them had to see the queen on the Renaissance World Tour.
-Black celebrities have shown their support for Sasha Fierce by going to shows in Europe and North America!
-Who else do you think will see Yoncé (and Blue Ivy) on this tour?
+Everybody is talking about Prince Harry and Meghan Markle dancing away at the concert, but there’s been other star sightings.
+Let’s face it.
+Beyoncé is the celebrity’s celebrity, which is why so many of them had to see the Queen on the Renaissance World Tour.
+Black celebrities have shown their support for Sasha Fierce in her tours across Europe and North America!
+Oprah, Gail were just hanging out with Tina Lawson at a show.
+Ok, let’s check out who else showed up.

-Beyoncé is the celebrity’s celebrity, so of course many of them had to see the queen on the Renaissance World Tour.
-Black celebrities have shown their support for Sasha Fierce by going to shows in Europe and North America!
-Who else do you think will see Yoncé (and Blue Ivy) on this tour?
+Everybody is talking about Prince Harry and Meghan Markle dancing away at the concert, but there’s been other star sightings.
+Let’s face it.
+Beyoncé is the celebrity’s celebrity, which is why so many of them had to see the Queen on the Renaissance World Tour.
+Black celebrities have shown their support for Sasha Fierce in her tours across Europe and North America!
+Oprah, Gail were just hanging out with Tina Lawson at a show.
+Ok, let’s check out who else showed up.

 Megan Thee Stallion